gfdatascience/getting_and_cleaning_data/CodeBook.md

 ####The labels for mean and std below have been transformed by:
--1) replacing "-" with "." and 2) removing "()".
+* replacing "-" with "." and
+* removing "()".

-### The fields below were obtained by:
+####The fields below were obtained by:

 1. The merging on training and data sets form files labled with identifiers "X", "y" and "subjects".
-2. Extracting mean and sandard deviation fields from the merged files/
+2. Extracting mean and sandard deviation fields from the merged files.
 3. Reformating the label descriptors by replacing "-" with "." and removing "()".

 * tbodyacc.mean.x